inferno-framework/inferno-framework.github.io/docs/writing-tests/making-requests.md

 ```

 ## Reusing Requests
-If you want to reuse a request from an earlier test instead of reissuing it,
+If you want to reuse requests from earlier tests instead of reissuing them,
-you can give the initial request a name, and then have your other tests use that named request.
+you can give the initial request a name, or tags.

+### Named Requests
+{:toc-skip}

+Naming a request is an easy way to reuse a single request.
+The test where the
+request is made declares that it makes a request with a particular name, and
+then other tests which require access to this request declare that they use it.

 ```ruby
 group do